An Old Midlish Rhyme

 The Search for Na dallag naomh.

 Nearly three years had gone by since the theft of the sacred Dallag.
-(See "The affair of Na dallag naomh") and every day the bonds of the alliance between Woodsfolk, Hillfolk and Farmers weakened a little more.
+(See 2017 post: "The Original story of how the Midlish began the war") and every day the bonds of the alliance between Woodsfolk, Hillfolk and Farmers weakened a little more.
 For three years the search for the Dallag had gone on day and night.
 The Huntress had searched the Woods and Mountains for tales and signs while the Watcher had sent forth word to the wild birds and beasts of the forests, hills and mountains to search for the sacred totem.

 At, last!
 Word had come.
 The Iron Lord had entrusted it to Sir Daniel with orders to find a way to open the chest and discover its secrets or if not, then to destroy it.
 Since it was of the Old Gods, Sir Danial took the Chest to the Witch Cave and with praise and guile, bribes and sweet words he entreated them to show him their power by unlocking the chest.
 They chanted and danced and demanded a price which we will not speak here and at last they set their foul cauldron to boil, hiss and steam while they circled it, chanting in a forgotten language until at last with a cry and a final puff of foul smelling smoke.....they announced that the chest could not be opened by an unbeliever and faded back into the depths of their cave.